apache/incubator-brooklyn/docs/guide/yaml/winrm/index.md

 If using the imageId of a Windows community AMI, you may find that the AMI is deleted after a few weeks.
 See [Windows AMIs on AWS](#windows-amis-on-aws) above.

+### VM Provisioning Times Out

+In some environments, provisioning of Windows VMs can take a very long time to return a usable VM.
+If the image is old, it may install many security updates (and reboot several times) before it is usable.

+On a VMware vCloud Director environment, the guest customizations can cause the VM to reboot (sometimes several times) before the VM is usable.

+This could cause the WinRM connection attempts to timeout.
+The location configuration option `waitForWinRmAvailable` defaults to `30m` (i.e. 30 minutes).
+This can be increased if required.

 ### Windows log files

 Details of the commands executed, and their results, can be found in the Brooklyn log and in the Brooklyn